 Adequate hydrochloric acid (HCL) levels are essential for good digestion.
 There are a variety of reasons for inadequate HCL, including the fact that production begins to fall around age 50.
 Additionally, the epidemic of treating heartburn with acid-suppressing medications instead of correcting the most common underlying causes is contributing to more and more digestive breakdown in Americans.

-Lack of Use.
+Lack of Exercise.
 Bones need to be exercised.
-When we’re too sedentary, they get the idea they aren’t needed and don’t keep up their capability for staying strong.
+When we’re too sedentary, they get the idea they aren’t needed and don’t keep up their capability to stay strong.
 Movement (especially with pressure from the muscles as they tighten and stretch) causes bones to pull in more nutrients for building density and strength.
+Also, stronger muscles help prevent falls and lower the risk of a bone breaking from a fall.

 Do whatever it takes to quit!
 I recommend 1-800-QUIT-NOW.
 Their staff is professional, knowledgeable, and non-judgmental.
 They also provide some financial assistance for nicotine patches to get you started.